vestrel00/contacts-android/docs/dev-notes.md

 having Contact details activity opened in the AOSP Contacts app will result in "error Contact does not exist" message in the AOSP Contacts app!

-> The RawContact and its Data also remained the same in this case.
+> ℹ️ The RawContact and its Data also remained the same in this case.

 Removing the account from it results in...